coggiee/nextjs-boilerplate/README.md

 - `getQueryClient.ts` (for singleton query client)

 you should import prisma client from `@/lib/prisma-client` or an error will occur in deployment

+you can use pretendard font using className `font-pretendard`. (font-pretendard is